JustAusualKid/FiveM-Cleaner/README.md

 all that can be done within 1 minute to get back into the server

+if you need to clean (unlink) your xbox account run the xboxCleaner.bat

 I Also sell Rockstar accounts on a low price, they're fivem only accounts and can only be logged in through fivem if interested..
 Discord- RileyG#2276